benchmark-urbanism/yapper/README.md

 Types will be inferred from docstrings.
 Warnings will be logged if types specified in docstrings don't match those specified in function signatures.

-Docstrings and parameter descriptions will be passed through as a raw markdown wrapped in the Astro `<Markdown is:raw></Markdown>` elements.
+Docstrings and parameter descriptions will be passed through as raw markdown wrapped in Astro `<Markdown is:raw></Markdown>` components.

 Class and function elements are wrapped with `html` with `css` classes that can be styled from Astro.

-> See the `cityseer.benchmarkurbanism.com` documentation site and associated [docs repo](https://github.com/benchmark-urbanism/cityseer-api/tree/master/docs) for a working example.
+> See the [`cityseer.benchmarkurbanism.com`](https://cityseer.benchmarkurbanism.com) documentation site and associated [docs repo](https://github.com/benchmark-urbanism/cityseer-api/tree/master/docs) for a working example.

 For example: